UAA-EQLNES/ARTF-Data-Receiver/README.md

 This file is useful for making the sure the data logger is correctly communicating with the remote sensors.

-## Appendix A: Create a bootable SD card image from pcDuino2
+## Appendix A: Create a bootable SD card

 This [tutorial](http://www.pcduino.com/for-image-20130513-how-to-backup-nand-to-sd-and-make-sd-bootable/)
 describes how to create a bootable SD card image from the pcDuino2.